- Near Eastern Studies

 Office Hours: Tuesdays, 1-3

 Muhammad Qasim Zaman joined the Department in 2006.
-His research interests include: issues of religious authority in Islam; history of Islamic law in the Middle East and in late medieval and modern South Asia; Islamic political thought; institutions and traditions of learning in Islam; and contemporary religious and political movements in the Muslim world.
-He is the author of Religion and Politics under the Early Abbasids; The Ulama in Contemporary Islam: Custodians of Change; Ashraf Ali Thanawi: Islam in Modern South Asia; and Modern Islamic Thought in a Radical Age: Religious Authority and Internal Criticism.
-With Robert W. Hefner, he is also the co-editor of Schooling Islam: The Culture and Politics of Modern Muslim Education and, with Roxanne L. Euben, of Princeton Readings in Islamist Thought.
+He has written on the relationship between religious and political institutions in medieval and modern Islam, on social and legal thought in the modern Muslim world, on institutions and traditions of learning in Islam, and on the flow of ideas between South Asia and the Arab Middle East.
+He is the author of Religion and Politics under the Early Abbasids (1997), The Ulama in Contemporary Islam: Custodians of Change (2002), Ashraf Ali Thanawi: Islam in Modern South Asia (2008), and Modern Islamic Thought in a Radical Age: Religious Authority and Internal Criticism (2012).
+With Robert W. Hefner, he is also the co-editor of Schooling Islam: The Culture and Politics of Modern Muslim Education (2007); with Roxanne L. Euben, of Princeton Readings in Islamist Thought (2009); and, as associate editor, with Gerhard Bowering et al., of the Princeton Encyclopedia of Islamic Political Thought (2013).